oxheadalpha/nft-tutorial/packages/fa2-interfaces/TUTORIAL.md

   const storage = simpleAdmin.build({ownerAddress: 'tzAddress'})
 ```

+TypeScript will infer the type correctly and will not allow to call `build` with
-After calling `build` method TypeScript will correctly infer the type of the
+an inappropriate parameters.
+After calling `build` method TypeScript will
+also correctly infer the type of the `storage`.
-`storage` and catch the errors at compile time when it is used inappropriately.

 Storage builder has `.with` method that allows to combine two builders: